tobias17/sd-pixel-anims/README.md

 # Stable Diffusion Pixel Animations

-Repository for scripts used in creating pixel art and animations for games.
+Repository for scripts and workflows used in creating pixel art and animations for games.